Guide to essential oils

 • Keep out of reach of children.

-• Certain natural compounds contained in this essential oil may present a risk of allergy for certain sensitive individuals when the essential oil is incorporated into a cosmetic composition (in accordance with the 7th Amendment of the European Cosmetics Directive (2003/15/EC)): linalool, citral (geranial and neral).
+• Some natural compounds in this essential oil may cause allergic reactions in sensitive individuals when the essential oil is incorporated into a cosmetic formulation.

 Find out more